Sorry, Hiking With Ghosts is out of print. Check back for news about the planned e-book version.

 Focus on Women: “Richly textured, with luscious photographs, this book is a treat to read. … I recommend it.”

 Quill and Quire: “Another enjoyable trekking volume based on a historic anniversary is Frances Backhouse’s Hiking With Ghosts.
 Part travelogue, part guidebook … [it] combines human and natural history with personal anecdotes that are as faithful a recreation of a week-long hike as you’re likely to read.”
+Read the full review.

 The Martlet: “It made me want to get my tent and sleeping bag and head up to northern BC. … Backhouse writes descriptions to tempt any hiker or nature-lover and her obvious enjoyment of her second trip over the Chilkoot, despite some bad weather, shines through.”